 Home > Staff Training & Policies/Procedures Adequacy Evaluation

 This service meticulously examines an alcohol-serving establishment’s commitment to responsible operation through its staff training programs and internal policies and procedures.
-It assesses not only whatis in place, but how effectively it is communicated, implemented, and enforced, as this directly impacts an establishment’s ability to prevent incidents and mitigate liability in dram shop and liquor liability cases.
+It assesses not only what is in place, but how effectively it is communicated, implemented, and enforced, as this directly impacts an establishment’s ability to prevent incidents and mitigate liability in dram shop and liquor liability cases.

 What I'll Do :